Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 All data values are contiguous in memory, that is: they are packed together successively in the order in which they are defined.

 How can we access the data in a field?
 Simply by using the dot (.) notation, as in `v.x` shown in line (1).
+> . dereferences by default, unlike in C/C++
 Here we see that fields get default zero-values.
 In lines (2) and (5) we see how field data can be changed, the field is written as left-hand-side of an assignment:
 `bob.name = Robert;`
 (Note that a := is not needed, because the fields type has already been declared!)